-3. Methodology
+2. Methodology

-This article was prepared using normative juridical methods with statutory, case, and conceptual approaches.
-For this approach, several primary legal materials are used, namely statutory regulations relevant to the object of study, especially Constitutional Court Decision Number 90/Puu-XII/2023.
-In addition, the researcher uses a case approach to understand the ratio decidendi, namely, the legal reasons used by the judge to arrive at his decision, and a conceptual approach used by the researcher to understand the concept of the rule of law and Pancasila Democracy in Indonesia by referring to the doctrines that developed in his view of judges, scholars, or legal doctrine.
+This article was prepared using normative juridical methods, with statutory, case, and conceptual approaches.
+For this approach, several primary legal materials are used, namely statutory regulations relevant to the object of study, especially Constitutional Court decision Number 90/Puu-XII/2023.
+In addition, the researcher uses a case approach to understand the decidendi ratio, namely, the legal reasons used by the judge to arrive at his decision, and a conceptual approach used by the researcher to understand the concept of the rule of law and Pancasila Democracy in Indonesia by referring to the doctrines that developed in his view judges, scholars, or legal doctrine.

-4. Results and discussions
+3. Results and discussions

-4.1 Constitutional Court Decision Number 90/PUU-XII/2023 Provisions Concerning Age Requirements for Candidates and Candidates for Vice President Based on the Principles of the Rule of Law
+3.1 Constitutional Court Decision Number 90/Puu-Xii/2023 Provisions Concerning Age Requirements for Candidates and Candidates for Vice President Based on the Principles of the Rule of Law

-4.1.1 Rule of Law Theory
+3.1.1.
+Rule of Law Theory

-According to Malik et al. (2021), the concept of a legal state emerged to oppose the concept of absolutism, which gave birth to a state of power.
-In essence, the power of the ruler (king) must be limited so that people are not treated arbitrarily.
-These restrictions are carried out through the supremacy of law, namely that all actions of the authorities must not be arbitrary but must be based on and rooted in the applicable laws and regulations.
-Therefore, there must also be a division of state power, especially judicial power, which must be separated from the power of the ruler.
+According to Soepomo, the concept of the legal state emerged to oppose the concept of absolutism, which gave birth to a state of power.
+In essence, the power of the ruler (king) must be limited so as not to treat people arbitrarily.
+These restrictions are carried out through the supremacy of law, namely that all actions of the authorities must not be arbitrary or arbitrary, but must be based on and rooted in the applicable laws and regulations; for this reason, there must also be a division of state power, especially judicial power, which must be separated from the power of the ruler (Fadjar, 2016).

-According to Firdaus, Chandra, and Sagala (2024), the concept of democracy contains the principle of popular sovereignty (democratie), while the concept of the rule of law contains the principle of supremacy of law (nomocratie), each of which is implemented simultaneously in two ways, as two sides of the same coin.
-This understanding of the rule of law is known as a "democratic state of law" (democratische rechtsstaat), or in a constitutional form, it is called constitutional democracy (Muhlashin, 2021).
-It is called a "democratic rule of law" because it accommodates the principles of the supremacy of law and democratic principles.
+According to Ashidique, the concept of democracy contains the principle of popular sovereignty (democratie), while the concept of the rule of law contains the principle of supremacy of law (nomocratie), each of which is implemented simultaneously in two ways. one side of the coin.
+This understanding of the rule of law is known as a "democratic state of law" (democratische rechtsstaat) (Muhlashin, 2021) or in a constitutional form it is called constitutional democracy.
+It is called a "democratic rule of law" because it accommodates the principles of the supremacy of law and democratic principles: